circuitdojo/nrf9160-feather-examples-and-drivers/tests/example/Readme.md

     export ZEPHYR_TOOLCHAIN_VARIANT=zephyr
     ```

 3. Next, you can run `twister`.
-There are two ways to do it:
+There are a few ways to do it:
     a.
 Within the `nfed` directory run the following to do a compile time check:

     ```